letslego/W266-ProjectMIMIC/baseline/README.md

 ```
 The baseline will  ONLY  use the 'Discharge Summary' clinical notes. (note: we may use the other clinical notes for the final project)
 An example of one discharge summary note can be found at: baseline/psql_files/discharge_note_sample.out
+(we removde all data related files since they need granted authorization by MIMIC)

 It looks like the discharge summary can have Addendum, we will not include Addendums for the baseline